JTafej/24-25-Programming/Unit 1 Day 1.md

 ```
 print("hello everyone!")
 ```
 #### Congrats!
-This is called a Print statement.
+This is called a PRINT statement.
 You just ran your first program!
 Please take note of the Syntax, as it is all important.
 The quotes, print is lowercase, the parenthesis.

 #### Now for something more.
 Say you want to store some information in your program.
 For example, your name.
-We can do this with something called a variable.
+We can do this with something called a VARIABLE.
 See example below.
 Notice the additional syntax, and try this with your own name!
+In this case "name" would be a variable, and the value of the variable is "Jacob"

 ```
 name = "Jacob"